 Former President and CEO at NANA Regional Corporation

-Marie Greene is the former President and CEO of NANA Regional Corporation, with a distinguished career in Alaska Native corporate leadership.
+Marie Greene is the former President and CEO of NANA Regional Corporation, with extensive experience in Alaska Native corporate leadership.

 Nathan McCowan